d5b94396feba3/3D-Interactive-Coin-ThreeJS/README.md

 Simply open `index.html` in your browser to see the coin in action!

-## 📄 License

-MIT License - feel free to use in your projects!

 ---

 **Star this repo if you find it helpful!** ⭐